kamurani/CASM/README.md

 - idea from N Warren about using GAT somewhere?

+### Training

+- unsupervised representation learning, apply clustering, no labels used
+- supervised: use labels for classification task; THEN get embeddings (or then just run the model on ALL sites, known and unknown)
+- semi-supervised: allow clustering for unknown samples and classification for known samples (but together)

 ### Improvements
 - improve structure graph retrieval / storage to not exhaust our memory :(